-Maeve: It's a mixed bag for me, depending on the ritual.
-If I have more time to prepare for an invocation, or have spent time working with a story that has a specific deity, I really love doing deity invocations.
+Maeve (Y): It's a mixed bag for me, depending on the ritual.
+If I have time to prepare for an invocation, or have worked with a story that has a specific deity, I really love doing deity invocations.
 Something about the complexity of deity and the spontaneity - you don't know what aspect of that deity is going to show up!

-Miranda: I used to do it more when my mom was part of a coven that did a lot of work with them.
-I like working with them because they have a specific purpose, like "I am the Goddess of Love!" - a very specific purpose that they can help with.
+Miranda (Y): I used to do it more when my mom was part

+of a coven that did a lot of work with them.
+I like working with them because they have a specific purpose that they can help with, like "I am the Goddess of Love!"